-What is AlumnUSB?
+What Is AlumnUSB?

 AlumnUSB (Universidad Simon Bolivar Alumni Association of America, Inc. ) is a non-profit corporation that provides a platform for USB Alumni living outside Venezuela to connect and support their Alma Mater.
 You can check out our approved articles of incorporation here.

 We have a 501(c)(3) approved charity, you can check our determination letter here.
-This status means that your donation can be deduced from your Gross Income subjected to Federal Tax.
+This status means that your donation can be deducted from your Gross Income subjected to Federal Tax.
 For more information ask your accountant on how to reflect your donations on your tax forms.

 Public Universities in Venezuela rely on government funding for 95% of their income, funding that has been decreasing since the early 2000’s.
 It is time for Venezuelan universities to seek new funding sources.
-In the meantime alumni, specially those living abroad, can build networks to stand by their Alma Mater by providing financial support, supply materials or equipment to improve teaching activities, ensuring that the quality of education doesn’t decrease due to the intense economic, political, and social crisis that is hurting Venezuela.
+In the meantime alumni, especially those living abroad can build networks to stand by their Alma Mater by providing financial support, supply materials or equipment to improve teaching activities, ensuring that the quality of education doesn’t decrease due to the intense economic, political, and social crisis that is hurting Venezuela.

 Although many individual initiatives to support the USB have arisen, their impact is diminished by the lack of an established organization properly registered backing them.
 Using a non-profit organization platform, donations will not be restricted to individuals but large groups or companies will also be able to donate, thereby increasing the positive impact on teaching activities at the USB.